 Brief: The C-40 is a medium-range DV airlift aircraft based on the commercial Boeing 737-700.
 It is used to transport senior military commanders, Cabinet officials, and members of Congress, as well as performing other support missions.
 C-40Bs are equipped with an office-in-the-sky arrangement, including clear and secure voice/data communication and broadband data/video.
 C-40Cs lack the advanced communications suite, are VIP configured with sleep accommodations, and are reconfigurable to carry 42 to 111 passengers.
-Both versions have modern avionics, integrated GPS and flight management system/electronic flight instrument system, and HUD.
+Both versions have modern avionics, integrated GPS and flight-management system/electronic-flight instrument system, and HUD.
 Each aircraft has auxiliary fuel tanks and managed passenger communications.
-Recent mods include nitrogen fuel tank inerting for the C-40C and commercial wideband satcom for the C-40B, to ensure leader's secure top-secret voice, data, and video links.
-Further mods include navigation, and air traffic management compliance, and low-cost sustainment upgrades.
+Recent mods include nitrogen fuel-tank inerting for the C-40C and commercial wideband satcom for the C-40B to ensure leader's secure top-secret voice, data, and video links, and navigation/ air traffic management compliance.
+Ongoing work is limited to low-cost sustainment.
 The fleet is designed for a 30-year service life, with an average of 22 years remaining.
+PACAF and USAFE ended C-40B operations, transferring the aircraft to AMC at Andrews in 2019.

-First Flight: April 14, 1999 (USN C-40A).
+First Flight: April 14, 1999 (C-40A).
 Delivered: 2002-2007.
 IOC: Feb.
 28, 2003.
 Production: 11.
 Inventory: Four (C-40B); seven (C-40C).
-Operator: AMC, PACAF, USAFE, ANG, AFRC.
-Aircraft Location: JB Andrews, Md.; JB Pearl Harbor-Hickam, Hawaii; Ramstein AB, Germany; Scott AFB, III.
+Operator: AMC, ANG, AFRC.
+Aircraft Location: JB Andrews, Md.; Scott AFB, Ill.
+Active Variants:

-- C-40B.
-Military version of the Boeing 737-700 with added winglets.
+•C-40B.
+Military version of the Boeing 737-700 with added winglets. •C-40C.

-· C-40C.
 VIP configured Boeing 737-700 with added winglets, but lacking advanced comms.
+Dimensions: Span 117.4 ft, length 110.3 ft, height 41.2 ft.

-Power Plant: Two General Electric CFM56-7 turbofans, each 27,000 lb thrust.
+Power Plant: Two GE Aviation CFM56-7 turbofans, each 27,000 lb thrust.
 Performance: Speed 530 mph, range 5,750 miles.

-Accommodation: Crew: 10 (varies by model/mission).
-Load: up to 89 passengers (B); up to 111 (C).
+Accommodation: Two pilots, up to eight cabin and maintenance crew (varies by model/mission); Load: Up to 89 passengers (B); up to 111 passengers (C).